 The size and shape of the ground plane will affect the radiation pattern.
 PCB trace antennas are ground plane dependent, as they must have a ground plane to be effective.
 Impedance matching and the PCB antenna performance are affected by the geometry of the ground plane relative to the antenna.

 The last step in placing an inverted-F antenna is impedance matching using a capacitor and resistor.
 For a single band antenna, the required capacitance and inductance for matching can be calculated rather easily.
 Matching a dual-band inverted-F antenna requires an iterative process or a simulation tool.
 Matching one band affects the matching of the other band, and properly matching both bands at once requires some prior experience.

 PCB design software like Altium Designer® makes it easy to add wireless capabilities to your device and design the right antenna for your application thanks to its range of layout tools.
 With smart design rule checking, auto-interactive routing potential, and analysis and simulation tools, your designs can come out flawless.

-To learn more about how Altium can help you design your next wireless device, talk to an Altium expert today.
+To learn more about how Altium Designer can help you design your next wireless device, talk to an Altium Designer expert today.